APRIL R. SILVER The Narrative Bio

 Among her hundreds of combined business endeavors and community service projects over the years, she founded the organization Co-Motion (in response to the killing of Amadou Diallo); served as Interim Executive Director of Nkiru Center for Education and Culture, the non-profit organization and bookstore co-founded by Talib Kweli, Yasiin Bey (Mos Def); founded Artists for Life as part of the Hurricane Katrina relief movement; and co-founded Help Haiti (with Kevin Powell) as a part of the Haiti earthquake relief movement.
 Silver continues to volunteer, counsel, and help finance various cultural arts and social justice initiatives in the United States and West Africa.

 Ms. Silver's full social justice immersion began in 1986, her freshman year at Howard University.
-Under the mentorship of Sister Souljah, Sonia Sanchez, her professors, and others, Silver's coming of age as a student activist blossomed in the late 80s and early 90s.
-At HU, she helped lead the historic student protest of 1989 which resulted in the ouster of Lee Atwater from the University's Board of Trustees.
+Under the mentorship of SISTER SOULJAH, SONIA SANCHEZ, her professors, and others, Silver's coming of age as a student activist blossomed in the late 80s and early 90s.
+At HU, she helped lead the historic student protest of 1989, which resulted in the ousting of Lee Atwater from the University's Board of Trustees.
 Her co-leadership role attracted international recognition.
 Thirty years later, Joshua M. Myers, also an HU graduate and current Associate Professor in the HU Department of Afro-American Studies, brilliantly wrote We Are Worth Fighting For: A History of the Howard University Student Protest of 1989 (NYU Press, 2019).

 After the student takeover of the administration building, Silver was elected president of the Howard University Student Association, aka HUSA, the second woman ever to hold that position.
 Friend and protest co-leader Ras J. Baraka (pictured left; currently the Mayor of Newark, New Jersey) was elected as her vice president.

-A student of Orisa spiritual practice for more than 30 years, Silver is a sanctioned custodian of traditional Ifa culture as expressed by the Yoruba people in West Africa.
-She was initiated to Ifa in Nigeria (Osun State) by Chief Fakayode Faniyi, Agbongbon Awo of Osogbo.
-She is a student of her mentor Chief Ayanda Ifadara Clarke, Ajibilu Awo of Osogbo.
+A student and adherent of Orisa spiritual practice for more than 30 years, Silver is a sanctioned custodian of traditional Ifa culture as expressed by the Yoruba people in West Africa.
+She is Awo Ifa and Awo Osun (initiated and led by Chief Fakayode Faniyi, Agbongbon Awo of Osogbo; Chief Ayanda Ifadara Clarke, Ajibilu Awo of Osogboland; and Iyalode Egbefunmi Faniyi—all at Ile Osa Irosun in Osogbo, Nigeria).

-Other Photos by Solwazi Afi Olusola and Omar Akil Williams
+Photos by Solwazi Afi Olusola and Omar Akil Williams; HUSA campaign flyer from the Archives of April R. Silver

 Invite April as a Speaker for Your Next Event.